 On the other hand, using a carbon filter together with an extraction fan further increases the efficiency of purification.
 The fan helps by forcing the unclean air in the environment to pass through the activated carbon bed.
 In this manner, more air can be filtered out leaving the facility less and less contaminated.

-Given the advantages of the carbon filter and fan combo, a great majority of the growers favor this option more than using a solo carbon filter.
-Furthermore, the filter-fan duo also provides more flexibility as certain models of the device may include an option to control the fan speed according to preference.
+Given the advantages of the carbon filter and fan combo, the majority of the growers favor this option more than using a solo carbon filter.
+Furthermore, the filter-fan duo also provides more flexibility.
+Certain models of the device may include an option to control the fan speed according to preference.

 Types based on the Diameter